Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Desember 2024 20.32.12 UTC
+- WIB: Rabu, 18 Desember 2024 21.27.20 UTC
-- WITA: Rabu, 18 Desember 2024 21.32.12 UTC
+- WITA: Rabu, 18 Desember 2024 22.27.20 UTC
-- WIT: Rabu, 18 Desember 2024 22.32.12 UTC
+- WIT: Rabu, 18 Desember 2024 23.27.20 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational